Philip-marie/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # Shell Permissions Project

 This repository contains script related to shell permissions.
-The script 0-iam_betty switches the current user to the user betty.
+The scrit contains 1-who_am_i which prints the effective user name of the current user.